reiver/go-statisticalaccumulator/README.md

 	statisticalAccumulator.PutRat(br)

-	n        := statisticalAccumulator.N()
+	// Get N, the mean and the variance. n        := statisticalAccumulator.N()
 	mean     := statisticalAccumulator.Mean()
 	variance := statisticalAccumulator.Variance()

 	// Given the PUT calls above, prints: "The amount of data is N = 5/1".